5 min read

 The deps.dev API aggregates data from multiple sources including npm, GitHub, and various security databases.
 Unlike npm's built-in tools, it provides:

-- Release date information for tracking dependency freshness and potential abandonment
+• Release date information for tracking dependency freshness

-- No authentication required - completely free to use
+• No authentication required and completely free to use

-This approach aligns with what I always tell organisations: you need continuous security validation, not just point-in-time checks.
+This approach aligns with continuous security validation rather than point-in-time checks.

-I created a simple but effective dependency scanner as an npm script.
-Here's how you can implement it in your projects.
+I created a dependency scanner as an npm script.
+Here is how to implement it in your projects.

 Step 1: Get the Scanner